rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 Editing Qt .ui files
 ~~~~~~~~~~~~~~~~~~~~
 Double clicking a ``.ui`` file in a file list opens it inside a visual editor.
-If you want to make changes that are easier to do by editing ``.ui`` file as text - right click the file and select "Open With/Plain Text Editor".
+If you want to make changes that are easier to do by editing ``.ui`` file as text - right click the file and select :menuselection:`Open With --> Plain Text Editor`.
 Switching from visual form editor back to code editor mode will open the ``.ui`` file in read-only mode with the following warning "This file can only be edited in Design mode".
 To edit use the same steps as described before.

 VSCode
 -------